Environment | Reduce CO2 emissions

 Distribution • Increasing transport efficiency by implementing better distribution strategies, including routing and delivery fleet performance, optimizing vehicle loading• Selecting fleets/fuels with low CO2 emissions

-After-use • Reduce: Reducing the weight and extending life of the product • Reuse: Developing and expanding sales of retreading (reuse) of truck, bus, aircraft, and off-road tires • Recycle; Promoting the effective use of used tires and developing recycling technologies
+After-use • Reduce: Reducing the weight and extending the life of the product • Reuse: Developing and expanding sales of retreading (reuse) of truck, bus, aircraft, and off-road tires • Recycle: Promoting the effective use of used tires and developing recycling technologies

 * BCMA (Bridgestone Commonality Modularity Architecture)